jknightlab/impute-tools/README.md

 The phased haplotypes obtained above can be used as input to `IMPUTE2`, which can then impute genotypes from the reference panel with a single iteration.
 Imputation is carried out for small regions of the genome rather than entire chromosomes.
-The [sge/imputeChunks.pl](imputeChunks) script can automatically partition the genome into 5MB chunks and generate the corresponding imputation jobs on an SGE cluster (*the command used for job submission can be customised on the command-line*).
+The [imputeChunks](sge/imputeChunks.pl) script can automatically partition the genome into 5MB chunks and generate the corresponding imputation jobs on an SGE cluster (*the command used for job submission can be customised on the command-line*).

 ## Quality control
 Once genotypes have been imputed they have to be screened for low quality imputations so that these can be removed.
 Here we use `snptest` to generate quality metrics for all variants.
-The [getSummary.sh](getSummary) script will generate useful summaries for a single file (i.e. chunk).
-Jobs for all chunks can be generated and submitted to an SGE cluster using the corresponding [sge/submit_summary.sh](submission script).
+The [getSummary](getSummary.sh) script will generate useful summaries for a single file (i.e. chunk).
+Jobs for all chunks can be generated and submitted to an SGE cluster using the corresponding [submission script](sge/submit_summary.sh).
 The submission script expects four arguments that specify a common prefix and common suffix for the files with imputed genotypes, followed by the name of the sample file and output file.

 The resulting summary files can then be used to identify SNPs that should be excluded.
-A list of poor quality genotypes can be obtained with the [getExclusions.pl](getExclusions) script.
+A list of poor quality genotypes can be obtained with the [getExclusions](getExclusions.pl) script.
 This provides facilities to specify upper and lower bounds on the values allowed for columns in the summary file.
 All SNPs with at least one value outside the specified ranges will be written to an exclusion file.
-This file will then serve as input to [filterGeno.pl](filterGeno.pl) (together with all imputed genotypes), which in turn produces a genotype file with all genotypes that were marked for exclusion removed.
+This file, together with all imputed genotypes, will then serve as input to [filterGeno.pl], which in turn produces a genotype file with all genotypes that were marked for exclusion removed.

 ## Combining results
-Once low quality genotypes have been removed the chunks of imputed genotypes can be merged into larger files, e.g. one per chromosome, using [mergeChunks.pl](mergeChunks.pl).
+Once low quality genotypes have been removed the chunks of imputed genotypes can be merged into larger files, e.g. one per chromosome, using [mergeChunks.pl].

 ## Preparing imputed genotypes for use with Matrix-eQTL
-To convert the genotyping data into a format that can be used with Matrix-eQTL the [jknightlab/genotype-tools/gen2me.pl] can be used.
+To convert the genotyping data into a format that can be used with Matrix-eQTL the [gen2me](jknightlab/genotype-tools/gen2me.pl) script can be used.